Bonf6059/ISA-Medieval/README.md

 - Add desert specific stuff like a new medicine made with aloe vera and the plant aloe vera (texture from vanilla expanded plants more plants)
 - Add griffon from medieval overhaul and hydra from biomes!Caverns
 - Add greater compatibility to detvisor's "stoneborn cuisine"

+- Add new signs. texture already in the folder

 # Old updates